-1. What is the role of a working session organiser at the Open Security Summit, and what activities will I be responsible for?
+1. What is the role of a working session organiser and what activities will I be responsible for?

 2. How do I ensure a productive working session takes place?

-As the organiser, you should have a clear idea of what will happen during the working session, as this will allow each session to create something tangible and actionable.
+As the organiser, you should have a clear idea of what will happen during the session, as this will allow each session to produce something tangible and workable.

-Working session organisers should create detailed action plans and to-dos lists that are easy pick up and start contributing to (we recommend you use GitHub Issues and Projects).
+Organisers should create detailed action plans and to-do lists that are easy to build on before and during the session.
+We recommend GitHub Issues and Projects.

 3. Can you give me some examples of possible outcomes?